quicwg/base-drafts/draft-ietf-quic-transport.md

 endpoint MUST NOT send additional packets on that connection.
 After sending either a CONNECTION_CLOSE frame or a Public Reset packet, implementations MUST NOT send any non-closing packets on that connection.
-If additional packets are received after this time, implementations SHOULD respond to them by sending either a CONNECTION_CLOSE frame or a Public Reset packet, either of which may just be a duplicate of a previous packet.
+If additional packets are received after this time and before idle_timeout seconds has passed, implementations SHOULD respond to them by sending a CONNECTION_CLOSE (which MAY just be a duplicate of the previous CONNECTION_CLOSE packet) but MAY also send a Public Reset packet.
 Implementations SHOULD throttle these responses, for instance by exponentially backing off the number of packets which must be received before sending a response.
+After this time, implementations SHOULD respond to unexpected packets with a Public Reset packet.

 # Frame Types and Formats